Video Conferencing Features for Telepractice

 6. Advanced Scheduling (or Not)

 Pretty self-explanatory.
 This is a great, even essential, clinical feature.
 Sometimes, though, you need to have an "insta-meeting" on the fly with co-workers or a client.
-Many of the platforms that require scheduling actually aren’t that great for these sorts of impromptu gatherings.
+Many of the platforms that require scheduling aren’t that great for these sorts of impromptu gatherings.
 This is one of the reasons that I use other platforms for quick chats with co-workers, clients, and family.

 7. Recording